-Mosquito Bay in Vieques is the brightest bioluminescent bay in the world according to the Guinness Book of World Records.
-Culebra has Flamenco Beach, which the Discovery Channel named the second-best beach on the planet.
+With their breathtaking beaches, Culebra and Vieques are excellent destinations for water activities such as swimming, diving, kayaking, or snorkeling.
+Mosquito Bay in Vieques is the brightest bioluminescent bay in the world, according to the Guinness Book of World Records.
+Culebra has Flamenco beach, which the Discovery Channel named the second-best beach on the planet.
 There is also the Vieques National Wildlife Refuge, which has hiking trails and other amenities for nature lovers.
 At the Cayo Luis Peña Natural Reserve in Culebra, you’ll find impressive spots for snorkeling and scuba diving.

 Where to Stay

+There are several lodging options in Vieques, including vacation rentals, guesthouses, and a small selection of eclectic hotels, such as the trendy El Blok and the eco-friendly Hix Island House.
 For its part, Culebra has more than 100 options for vacation rentals that you can book through services such as Airbnb and HomeAway.
 Other lodging options include Club Seabourne and Palmetto Guesthouse.

 Getting to the Islands

+You can reach Culebra and Vieques by boat, ferry, water taxis, or small planes, and you'll find a range of options available for each.
 Both Vieques Airport (VQS) and Culebra Airport (CPX) are accessible via flights from Luis Muñoz Marín International Airport (SJU) or the smaller Isla Grande Airport (SIG) in San Juan.
-In Ceiba, on the east coast, the new Ceiba Airport (RVR) offers some flight service to the islands.
-There are ferry terminals in Ceiba and Fajardo with boats traveling back and forth several times a day.
+In Ceiba, the new Ceiba Airport (RVR) on the east coast offers some flight service to the islands.
+There are ferry terminals in Ceiba and Fajardo, with boats traveling back and forth several times a day.